0xiod/audiopipe/README.md

 # AudioPipe
 Command-line audio downloader based on yt-dlp, that does a good job on downloading your favourite songs or playlists.
-It intergrates YouTube and Spotify, as well as
+It is made in mind of compatibility and intergration between YouTube and Spotify

 ## Installation